tejpat98/reddit-r-places/README.md

 ## Contributing

 You are free to use this code as you wish.
-This project complete enough to be usable, but here are some things that could be improved / added:
+This project is complete enough to be usable, but here are some things that could be improved / added:

 - [ ] Zoom on pointer
 - Either...